HellFireDevil18/Chiheisen-Vercel-Index/README.md

 ## Server-*less* (free)?

 Yes!
 Completely free with no backend server what-so-ever.
-(Well, we use Redis, but that's free to some extent also.)
+(Well, we use PostgreSQL, but that's free to some extent also.)

 ## Sponsors and donations